All Episodes

 Right.

-Because everything that you're saying there, the whole purpose of the revolution
+Because everything that you're saying there, the whole purpose of the relativistic universe is to make people maximally free from honestly, normative moral judgments.

-completely left the field because the liberals are going, well, why should we?
+Because the liberals are going, well, why should we?

 It's like, okay, well, without God, the conservative has a very difficult time actually articulating their own argument.

-And we're going to get into that because that's I do want to, I mean, I don't want to get too deep because I realize this is just the daily podcast, but there are points here that I think need to be made.
+And we're going to get into that because that's, I do want to, I mean, I don't want to get too kind of deep because I realize this is just a daily podcast.

-So to finish my kind of story, I attended a Latin Catholic mass with a friend of mine because she was going and I was driving her to the place and she was like, Do you want to come in?
+So to finish my kind of story, I attended a Latin Catholic Mass with a friend of mine because she was going and I was driving her to the place and she was like, do you want to come in?

-And I was like, Yeah, why not?
+And I was like, yeah, why not?

 Go on.

-I see what this is all about then.
+I see what this is all about.

-Attended it and the priest was there, banging on the lecter and talking about the changing sands of liberalism being the.
+Attended it and the priest was there banging on the lectern talking about the shifting sands of liberalism being no foundation for our society.

-You know, really resonated with me.
+You know, it really resonated with me.

 Started attending a Catholic church.